You bought new running shoes three weeks before your race.

 What If You Can’t Break In Shoes Before Race Day?

-Option 1: Race in your old shoes (best choice if they’re still in decent shape).
+Option 1: Race in your old shoes.

 Even if your old shoes are at 400–500 miles, they’re a known quantity.